dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 The menu item container (selected by `.menu .items`) is given a `display` of `flex` which arranges the menu items in a row.
 (You can find out more about Flexbox in the [Fundamentals of HTML, SVG, CSS & JavaScript for Data Visualisation](fundamentalsbook) book.)
 Each menu item is given some horizontal padding and given an opacity of 0.5.
 If a menu item is hovered or selected it's given an opacity of 1.

-## Add menu to update function
+## Call updateMenu from update function

 Finally we need to make sure the menu is redrawn each time the state changes.
-In `js/update.js` we create two new functions `updateChart` and `updateMenu`, both of which are called from a rewritten `update` function. `updateChart` is a new function that replaces the old `update` function:
+In `js/update.js` we rename the function `update` to `updateChart`.
+We then create a new function named `update` which calls `updateChart` and `updateMenu`:

 {caption: "js/update.js"}
 ```js